cosmos/cosmos-sdk/docs/architecture/adr-054-semver-compatible-modules.md

 It is possible that this second approach could be adopted later on as an optimization for multi-language message on top of the first API module approach.

-### Approach C) Use 0.x based versioning and replace directives
+### Approach C) Don't address these issues

+We can also decide not to do anything explicit to:
+* enable better module version compatibility, and
+* break circular dependencies.

+In this case, when developers are confronted with the issues described above they can require dependencies to update in sync (what we do now) or attempt some ad hoc potentially hacky solution.

-Some people have commented that go's semantic import versioning (i.e. changing the import path to `foo/v2`, `foo/v3`, etc.) is too restrictive and that it should be optional.
+One approach is to ditch go semantic import versioning (SIV) altogether.
+Some people have commented that go's SIV (i.e. changing the import path to `foo/v2`, `foo/v3`, etc.) is too restrictive and that it should be optional.
 The golang maintainers disagree and only officially support semantic import versioning, although we could take the contrary perspective and get more flexibility by using 0.x-based versioning basically forever.

 Module version compatibility could then be achieved using go.mod replace directives to pin dependencies to specific compatible 0.x versions.
 For instance if we knew `foo` 0.2 and 0.3 were both compatible with `bar` 0.3 and 0.4, we could use replace directives in our go.mod to stick to the versions of `foo` and `bar` we want.
 This would work as long as the authors of `foo` and `bar` avoid incompatible breaking changes between these modules.

-### Approach D) Use semantic versioning and don't address these issues
+Or, if developers choose to use semantic import versioning, they can attempt the naive solution described above and would also need to use special tags and replace directives to make sure that modules are pinned to the correct versions.

 ## Decision